skoshiwosh/collager/README.md

 •    collage_cmd.py - This is a batch version of tiling mirrored images.
 However up to 8 combinations of tiling and mirroring can be generated.
 The optional argument -i allows user to give a list of indices from the list of patterns displayed.

-•    collage.sh - This is a shell script that allows running collage_cmd using mayapy that has PySide2 installed.
+•    collager.sh, collage_cmd.sh - These shell scripts allow running underlying python scripts using mayapy that has PySide2 installed.
 When I first developed these scripts I was using Python 2.7 and did not have PySide2 installed with my generic python installation.
 I now have Python 3 installed along with PySide2.